 Second, we will focus on mutational robustness.
 Mutation rates in each gene indicate the extent of mutational perturbation that cells can tolerate, and hence is a proxy of mutational robustness.
-One accepted metric for mutation rate is the synonymous nucleotide diversity, as in a recent study in E. coli genes [129].
+One accepted metric for mutation rate is the synonymous nucleotide diversity, as in a recent study in E. coli genes {Martincorena, 2012 #1873;Martincorena, 2012 #1873}.
 We will use the same approach to estimate the synonymous and nonsynonymous nucleotide diversity in sequenced strains of S. cerevisiae.
 Nucleotide diversity in the 5’ UTR regions will be studied for comparison. {Kobayashi, 2006 #2029;Kobayashi, 2004 #2025;Kobayashi, 2011 #691;Ganley, 2009 #644}Currently, there are ~70 yeast strains with sequenced genomes: 36 genomes by the Saccharomyces Genome Resequencing Project (SGRP) at the Wellcome Trust Sanger Institute, at least 25 strains with contigs available at the Saccharomyces cerevisiae Strain Project at Genome Institute at Washington University.
 There are also some additional genomes available at Saccharomyces Genome Database (SGD) and NCBI.
-In collaboration with Dr. David Botstein (see his letter), we are also sequencing 11 natural isolates that we have measured lifespans, genomic instability, and tolerance to oxidative stress [3, 4].
+In collaboration with Dr. David Botstein (see his letter), we are also sequencing 11 natural isolates that we have measured lifespans, genomic instability, and tolerance to oxidative stress {Qin, 2008 #516;Qin, 2006 #461}.
 PI will also collaborate with Dr. Titus Brown on NGS genome analysis (see his letter).

-We are aware that phenotypic changes of null mutants are sometimes caused by their neighboring genes on the same chromosomes [130], an artifact that will be addressed in Aim 2.2.
-We are aware of the low-coverage problem in the Sanger sequenced strains [131], and the potential bias by its imputed SNPs based on ancestral recombination graphs using closely related genomes.
+We are aware that phenotypic changes of null mutants are sometimes caused by their neighboring genes on the same chromosomes {Ben-Shitrit, 2012 #1970;Ben-Shitrit, 2012 #1970}, an artifact that will be addressed in Aim 2.2.
+We are aware of the low-coverage problem in the Sanger sequenced strains {Liti, 2009 #679;Liti, 2009 #679}, and the potential bias by its imputed SNPs based on ancestral recombination graphs using closely related genomes.
 This approach likely will remove rare SNPs and indels from the samples.
 Because we are interested in the overall mutational pattern of each gene, rare SNPs should not substantially affect our estimations.

-PI is experienced with analyzing genome scale data, comparative genomics, gene expression analysis, and network inference [5-10].
-PI has established a batch query procedure to GEO in the R environment through a client-server exchange protocol implemented in the GEOquery package [6, 132].
+PI is experienced with analyzing genome scale data, comparative genomics, gene expression analysis, and network inference {Kravets, 2010 #2419;Qin, Submitted`, in revision. #2420;Qin, 2008 #561;Qin, 2004 #565;Qin, 2003 #566;Qin, 2008 #561;Gilchrist, 2007 #562}.
+PI has established a batch query procedure to GEO in the R environment through a client-server exchange protocol implemented in the GEOquery package {Sean, 2007 #570;Qin, 2008 #561}.
 PI has also led undergraduates to conduct computing projects in BIO386, and annotate newly sequenced genomes through crowd-sourcing in a HHMI phage genomics course.
 PI’s students found that morphological robustness is significantly correlated with RLS though only explains 3.4% of RLS variance (section 3.5.2).

 Aim 2.2.
 Network clustering of robustness proxies and related traits to identify candidate LIMs.

 Here, we will perform network clustering analysis to identify gene clusters based on robustness proxies.
 For each gene, its observed phenotypic and mutational variations could be due to either its intrinsic robustness or extrinsic robustness of its interacting genes (i.e. genetic capacitors such as Hsp90).
-Some phenotypes in the yeast deletion collection are also caused by artifacts [130].
+Some phenotypes in the yeast deletion collection are also caused by artifacts {Ben-Shitrit, 2012 #1970;Ben-Shitrit, 2012 #1970}.
 These two problems can be addressed by network clustering analysis.